Awsomeworld304/MaxEngine/README.md

 - Install it.
 ### Haxe and Libraries
 #### Haxe
-Make sure to install Haxe 4.2.5.
+Make sure to install Haxe 4.3.4.\
-If you don't have it installed, the script will install it for you once prompted.\
-Otherwise, just download the [installer](https://haxe.org/download/file/4.2.5/haxe-4.2.5-win64.exe/) and install it.
+Download the [installer](https://haxe.org/download/file/4.3.4/haxe-4.3.4-win64.exe/) and install it.
 #### Libraries
-You can either use HMM or the script here.\
-The script has the HMM option if you would rather use it.\
-For HMM open VS Code and load the project.\
-Open a new terminal and run these commands:
-- ```haxelib --global install hmm```
-- ```haxelib --global run hmm setup```
-- ```hmm install```
+N/A
 #### After
 You should be able to build after this.\
-Make an issue if you can't.
+If you can't, make an issue and report it.
 ## Credits
 Thank you to all who has helped me on this project!
 ### Programming